stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

 ### Step 2 - Analyze Data

-You can analyze several things about your content when the Google sheet has data.
-When performing a content audit, there are several key questions to answer:
+When the Google sheet has data, seek answers to these questions about your content:

-- What content can be archived?
+- What documents need archival?
-- What content needs review and update?
+- Which content needs review and update?
+- Which documents look duplicated?
-- What content is duplicated or could be consolidated?
+- What content is in the wrong folder?
+- What is the average time these documents were last modified?

 #### Content to archive